jaspersprengers/db-objekts/README.md

 # Introduction #

-DbObjekts is a Kotlin library aimed to facilitate working with relational databases in Kotlin application code.
+DbObjekts is a Kotlin library to perform type-safe CRUD-queries on a relational databases in Kotlin application code.
-It is a port of a project I started in Scala, but I found it challenging enough to also do it in Kotlin, making the best use of what each language has to offer.
+It works by generating metadata (Kotlin objects) for the database objects and their relations, i.e. the tables, columns and referential constraints (foreign keys).
+DBObjekts has superficial similarities to ORM frameworks like Hibernate.
+It generates queries based on database metadata, but there are no stateful entity objects that mimic database rows where changes are carried through transparently.
+ORM works fine when the focus is retrieval and manipulation of single data entities.
+It is far less efficient at batch updates.

+Opinionated

 The library uses regular JDBC functionality and can be configured with either an existing `javax.sql.DataSource`, or with the built-in Hikari connection pool.
  ```kotlin